haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

   Staff, very rare (requires attunement)
 This staff can be wielded as a magic quarterstaff that grants a +3 bonus to attack and damage rolls made with it.
 The staff has 10 charges.
 When you hit with a melee attack using it, you can expend up to 3 of its charges.
 For each charge you expend, the target takes an extra 1d6 force damage.
 The staff regains 1d6 + 4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
 On a 1, the staff becomes a nonmagical quarterstaff.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 244

 telekinesis (5 charges), wall of fire (4 charges), or web (2 charges).
 You can also use an action to cast one of the following spells from the staff without using any charges: arcane lock, detect magic, enlarge/reduce, light, mage hand, or protection from evil and good.